 THE fantasy community is somewhat divided over Noah Anderson, but the No. 2 pick from last year’s draft can undoubtedly play.
 His inflated price tag is scaring off a few potential buyers, but there weren’t many players that impressed more than Anderson in his final season as a junior.
 The makeup of Gold Coast’s midfield will dictate just how impactful Anderson can be in his first season, but he has the same opportunity as other Suns youngsters to be a major fantasy factor.

 2019 Average: 0 AFL games

 43 from 5 VFL games

-SEEING young talls sustain knee injuries is never a good thing, but Max King made a successful return late last year.
+SEEING young talls sustain serious knee injuries is never a good thing, but Max King made a successful return from one late last year.
 Kicking 11.5 from five VFL games saw King push for senior selection, but luckily for AFL fantasy coaches, he failed to earn a gig, leading to a significant piece drop for 2018’s 4th overall pick.
 Taking a flier on King in one of your forward bench (or utility 👀) spots could be on the cards if he impresses over the preseason, but don’t expect him to regularly churn out high scores.

 Remember the name…

 THERE are more than 15 AFL Fantasy cash cows that demand our attention this preseason.
 While I don’t expect the following 10 players to be as prominent for a number of factors, it’s important to remember their names…

 Jay Rantall, $192K, MID, Magpies – MUCH like Bianco, Rantall has his work cut out for him to entire the Pies 22, but he has come a long way in a short amount of time.
 Boasting a basketball background always makes rookies a better footballer too right?